-- Finalisation of the HR Strategy, which includes a five-year plan on skills development at the CWDM; - Completion of personal development plans for all staff members; - Drafting of a Mentoring and Coaching Policy; - Identification of workplace mentors and coaches; - Drafting of a five-year talent management framework; - Conclusion of a thorough GAP skills analysis with regard to the competencies; - Preparing the conduct of a skills audit and skills needs analysis; - Drafting a five-year succession planning implementation plan.
+- Finalization of the HR Strategy which includes a 5-year plan on Skills Development at the Cape Winelands District Municipality; - Completion of Personal Development Plans for all Staff Members; - Drafting of a Mentoring and Coaching Policy; - Identification of Workplace Mentors and Coaches; - Drafting of a 5-year Talent Management Framework; - Concluding of a thorough GAP Skills analysis with regard to the competencies; - Preparing the conduct of a Skills Audit and Skills needs Analysis; - Drafting a 5-year Succession Planning Implementation Plan.

-Evidently, the legislative transformation of skills development will have a far-reaching and overall interlinked impact stretching across the municipality.
-Integration and alignment to all internal spheres and functions have become essential and the broadening of the human resources development function into its various specialisations function have become imperative.
+Evidently, the legislative transformation of Skills Development will have a far reaching and overall interlinked impact stretching across the municipality.
+Integration and alignment to all internal spheres and functions have become essential and the broadening of the Human Resource Development function into its various specialisations function have become imperative.